Technologicat/mcpyrate/README.md

 ## Writing macros

 No special imports are needed to write your own macros.
-Just consider a macro as a function accepting an AST tree and returning another AST (i.e., a [syntax transformer](http://www.greghendershott.com/fear-of-macros/)).
-Refer to [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) (a.k.a. the missing Python AST docs) for more on the AST node types.
-The documentation for the [AST module](https://docs.python.org/3/library/ast.html) may also be useful.
+Just consider a macro as a function accepting an AST `tree` and returning another AST (i.e., the macro function is a [syntax transformer](http://www.greghendershott.com/fear-of-macros/)).
+Refer to [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) (a.k.a. the missing Python AST docs) for details on the AST node types.
+The documentation for the [AST module](https://docs.python.org/3/library/ast.html) may also be occasionally useful.

 ```python
 def macro(tree, **kw): return tree
 ```

+Although you don't strictly have to import anything to write macros, there are some useful things in the top-level namespace of `mcpy`.
+See `gensym`, `unparse`, `@namemacro`, and `@parametricmacro`.
+See also `mcpy.utils` for more macro-writing utilities that are too specific to warrant a spot in the top-level namespace.

-The `tree` parameter is the only positional parameter the macro is called with.
+The `tree` parameter is the only positional parameter the macro function is called with.
 All other parameters are passed by name, so you can easily pick what you need (and let `**kw` gather the ones you don't).

-Beside a node, you can return `None` to remove the node, or a list of `AST` nodes.
-The expanded macros are recursively expanded until no new macros are found.
+Beside returning an AST, you can return `None` to remove the `tree` you got in, or return a list of `AST` nodes (if in a position where that is syntactically admissible; so `block` and `decorator` macros only).
+The result of the macro expansion is recursively expanded until no new macro invocations are found.

 ```python
 from ast import *